javascript-tutorial/en.javascript.info/2-ui/2-events/01-introduction-browser-events/05-sliding-menu/solution.md

 So if we set `onclick` on it, then it will catch clicks to the right of the text.

-...but `<span>` has an implicit `display: inline`, so it occupies exactly enough place to fit all the text:
+As `<span>` has an implicit `display: inline`, it occupies exactly enough place to fit all the text:

 ```html autorun height=50
 <span style="border: solid red 1px" onclick="alert(1)">Sweeties (click me)!</span>